FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 #### Variant Extension

-FreeCAD will obtain a new extension for object called the Variant Extension.
+FreeCAD will obtain a new extension for objects called the Variant Extension.
 The extension manages the contexts for property intercepts and triggers a recompute of the object that acts as source of the variant.
 The contexts are pushed onto a stack to ensure that variants can contain other variants, for